Asabeneh/30-Days-Of-React/10_React_Project_Folder_Structure/10_react_project_folder_structure.md

 I found it easy to put all images, icons and fonts in the assets folder and all CSS style sheets in styles folder.
 All components will be in the components folder.

 So far, we have been working on index.js file.
-We have lots of component on index.js.
+We have lots of component in index.js.
 Today we will move every component to a single file and we will import all the files to App.js.
 In the process, you will see my folder structure.
 Currently, we are at src directory.
 All the folder structure will be inside the src directory.
 Let's start from the index.js file.
 In addition to index.js file, let's create an App.js file and move most of the components we had to App.js for the time being.
 The index.js is your getaway to connect the component with index.html.

 ```js